Austrian ski property mortgages

-If you are interested in Austrian ski property mortgages it is possible to borrow up to 60% of the purchase price, and variable rates are around 1.6 – 2%.
-It is also possible to take fixed rate mortgages for 1 to 10 years.
-We can recommend banks in any of the ski resorts we sell in as we have contacts throughout Austria.
+how much can i borrow?If you are interested in purchasing with a mortgage it is possible to borrow up to 60% of the purchase price from an Austrian Bank.
+Banks will not lend across boarders, so if you want to buy with a mortgage in Austria then you will need to take a loan through an Austrian bank.
+Variable interest rates are around 2%, and it is also possible to take fixed rate mortgages from 1 to 10 years.
+We can recommend banks in all of the ski resorts we sell in as we have contacts throughout Austria.

-Banks are happy to lend so long as you are buying a property and renting it for touristic use – either flexible rental property, fully managed rental property, or property with a guaranteed rental return.
-In this case the banks are happy to lend as your property would be classified as a ‘small business’ and the income you earn from your rentals may be used to cover the loan.
+Will they lend to me?Banks are happy to lend so long as you are buying a property and renting it for touristic use – either flexible rental property, fully managed rental property, or property with a guaranteed rental return.
+In this case your property would be classified like a ‘small business’ and the income you earn from your rentals may be used to cover the loan.

-Tax advantagesThere may be tax advantages to taking Austrian ski property mortgages.
-If you take a mortgage and rent your property it is possible to offset the interest on your mortgage payments against any profits on your rental income, therefore reducing your tax liability – and as your rental income will be in Euros you do not have any currency exposure if you intend paying your mortgage from rental income.
-You can also write off 10% of the costs of your furniture package as depreciation against your rental income.
+Tax advantagesThere may be tax advantages to taking a mortgage to buy your ski property.
+If you rent your property it is possible to offset the interest on your mortgage payments against any profits you may make on your rental income, therefore reducing your tax liability – you can also write off up to 10% of the costs of your furniture as depreciation against your rental income.
+Additionally, as your rental income will be in euros you do not have any currency exposure if you intend paying your mortgage from rental income.

 When you are buying a ski property in Austria and making international money transfers, fluctuating exchange rates can make a huge difference to the final amount you receive in your bank account.